jdmonin/JSettlers2/Readme.md

 etc), a warning will be printed during startup.
 In general, servers shouldn't set a default scenario; users can choose a scenario on their own if they want.

-To have all completed games' results stored in the database, use this option:
+To have all completed games' results saved in the database, use this option:

     -Djsettlers.db.save.games=Y